What to Do If You Are Pulled Over

 Protecting Your Rights When Dealing with Nashville Law Enforcement

 Getting pulled over by the police is almost always nerve wracking, even if you didn’t do anything wrong.
-But what if you had a beer or glass of wine at dinner?
+But what if you had a beer or a glass of wine at dinner?
 Even if you feel fine, you may become nervous.
-You may stumble through a field sobriety test and arouse the officer's suspicion that you were driving under the influence of alcohol.
+Our experienced DUI defense lawyers at Larsen Law PLLC know the best methods for defending clients, but how you handle the traffic stop can make a difference to your defense.

 At Larsen Law PLLC, our Franklin criminal defense lawyer represents those facing criminal charges through effective defense.
 Call us for a free consultation to learn more.